 Most pests affecting cannabis growth are insects, while slugs, rodents, birds and mammals can be attracted to the plants during certain growth periods.
 Over three hundred types of insects have been noted on marijuana plants, however very few actually cause crop damage.
 In fact, cannabis is known to be pest tolerant; nevertheless, no life on this earth is immune to pests and/or disease.
 We will examine the detrimental pests and what you can do send them on their buggy way later in this book.
 First we will offer some advice on overall protection you can provide through simple measures taken at the time of first planting your crop.

-There are some techniques you can apply when planting your garden that will naturally resist many types of pests through Mother Nature's implementation of cause and effect.
+There are some techniques you can apply when planting your garden that will naturally resist many types of pests through Mother Nature’s implementation of cause and effect.
 These tips should be utilized to save you time and trouble in combating uninvited guests into your cannabis crop, or any garden for that matter.
 Since pests rarely occur indoors naturally but are carried in from the outside, our discussion will concentrate on marijuana grown outdoors and the possible threats you may encounter.
-If you have bugs or pests, indoor or outdoor, there are products that you can use to help get rid of them at this link here.

 When preparing the soil for planting, mix organic compost with the existing soil.
 This will create heat at the root system, promoting growth and will provide a home for worms which work hard to make the soil nutrient rich.
 Let the amended soil conjoin for a few weeks before introducing plants or seedlings, so as to avoid ‘burning’ the plants.
 Once in place, cover the newly planted area with a three to four inch layer of mulch.
 This promotes water retention and gives frogs and toads a hidey-hole haven to call home during the day.
 At night, these beneficial reptiles will emerge to feast on nocturnal bugs.
 By implementing this procedure at the outset, you will spend less time watering and have a built-in pest patrol.